Subrina Hossain is the Chief Executive of NTV Europe and is one of the very few successful TV

 NTV is the leading Bangladeshi TV channel for Non resident Bangladeshis around the globe.
 NTV

-subsidiary of NTV has been a phenomenal success in the UK and across Europe due primarily to
+Europe, a subsidiary of NTV has been a phenomenal success in the UK and across Europe due primarily

 Her bold and charismatic leadership has contributed significantly towards the financial and